Main navigation

 You have had some informal discussions with him about his performance.
 You were reassured by his confidence.
 You assumed he was just finding his feet and expected his hard work to pay off very, very soon.

-You now think it is much more serious than that.
+More time passes and now you think the problem is much more serious.
 You have noticed that he seems to be losing interest.
 He is not out at customer meetings or on the phone as much.

 What do you do about declining performance?